Azure/Industrial-IoT/docs/security/cosmosdb-jupyter-notebook-2021-08-12.md

 # Prerequisite
 The Industrial-IoT Platform has been deployed as described in the [Industrial-IoT github repository](https://github.com/Azure/Industrial-IoT/blob/main/docs/deploy/readme.md).
-The steps below refers to a new full installation of the Industrial-IoT Platform.
+The steps below refers to a new full installation of the Industrial-IoT Platform with the simulation and Engineering Tool deployed.
+You can also use your own OPC UA server to validate proper operation if the simulation has not been deployed.
+In case the Engineering Tool has not been deployed, you need to use the OpenAPI (swagger) description of the Industrial-IoT Platform to validate proper operation.

 # Validate proper operation
 - Open the "Engineering Tool" of the Industrial-IoT Platform of the deployment.